-When the Access to Justice Act 1999 came into force in 2000, it abolished legal aid in personal injury claims.
-No Win No Fee Agreements filled the vacuum.
+When the Access to Justice Act 1999 came into force in 2000, and abolished legal aid in personal injury claims, No Win No Fee Agreements filled the vacuum.
 They ensure ordinary people can still get legal advice and assistance to fulfil their need for access to justice.

-‘No Win No Fee agreements’ do what their name suggests they should do; they prevent claimants from facing huge legal bills if they lose a case.
+‘No Win No Fee agreements’ do what their name suggests; they prevent claimants from facing huge legal bills if they lose a case.

-Why do some people complain that they have been hit with hidden or unexpected fees under a No Win No Fee Agreement?
+Why do some people complain about being hit with hidden or unexpected fees under a No Win No Fee Agreement?

-Problems arise when clients fail to fully understand the terms of the No Win No Fee agreement.
-In practice, many CFAs are pretty lengthy documents and can be challenging to understand.
+Problems arise when a client fails to fully understand the terms of the No Win No Fee agreements, probably because it hasn’t been properly explained to them.
+In practice, many fee agreements are lengthy documents and can be hard to understand.

-It is the job of the solicitor that offers you the No Win No Fee agreement to explain it to you.
-If a dispute arises after the CFA has been signed and the claim has been successful, it is usually because:
+It is your solicitor’s job to explain the No Win No Fee agreement to you in clear terms, not using complicated legal jargon.
+If a dispute over legal fees arises between solicitor and client after the agreement’s been signed and the claim was successful, it is usually because:

-An After the Event (ATE) insurance premium has been deducted from the client’s compensation that the client knew nothing about when entering into the CFA.
-Or it may be the case that they knew a premium would be deducted but did not expect the amount to be as high as it was.
+An After the Event (ATE) insurance premium has been taken out of the client’s compensation, and the client knew nothing about this possible deduction when entering into the fee arrangement.
+Or perhaps the client knew a premium would be applied but did not expect the amount to be as high as it was.

-The onus is on the solicitor who explains the CFA terms to make sure that you understand all the terms before you sign it.
-It is also vital that you do not sign the agreement until you feel that you fully understand the main points.
+The onus is on the solicitor explaining the fee agreement’s terms to ensure the client understands them before signing.
+It is also vital that clients do not sign agreements until they feel fully understand the main points.

-It is better to ask the solicitor to explain something several times before you sign an agreement than to get into a dispute over fees you did not expect to be deducted from your injury compensation award.
+It is better to ask the solicitor to explain something several times before you sign an agreement than to get into a dispute over fees you did not expect to pay.

 Deduction of an ‘After the Event’ insurance premium from your compensation